estnzhrn/academic-website/content/authors/admin/_index.md

 title:
 ---

 I am a PhD candidate at the [Faculty of Business Studies and Economics](https://www.uni-bremen.de/en/wiwi) at the [University of Bremen](https://www.uni-bremen.de/en/).
 My research lies at the intersection of behavioral economics and the economics of digitization, with a focus on welfare, competition, and regulation.
-More precisely, I am interested in better understanding the technological, legal, and societal challenges arising from the digital transformation, in order to identify and anticipate necessary public policy and regulatory actions.
+More precisely, I am interested in better understanding the economic challenges arising from the digital transformation, in order to identify and anticipate necessary public policy and regulatory actions.
 Methodologically, I usually work with observational data and conduct online, laboratory, and field experiments.

 In March 2018, I was visiting the [Max Planck Institute for Innovation and Competition](https://www.ip.mpg.de/en/).
 In March 2023, I will be visiting the [Department of Microeconomics and Public Economics](https://www.maastrichtuniversity.nl/research/department-microeconomics-and-public-economics) at [Maastricht University](https://www.maastrichtuniversity.nl/).